badlee/JSCC-NODE/README.md

 	-h   --help               Print this usage help
 	-i   --version            Print version and copyright
 	-o   --output <file>      Save output source to <file>
-	-p   --prefix <prefix>    Use <prefix> as sequence pre- fixing methods and variables
-	-t   --template <file>    Use template file <file> as parser template
-	-v   --verbose            Run in verbose mode
+	-p   --prefix <prefix>    Use <prefix> as sequence pre-fixing methods and variables -t   --template <file>    Use template file <file> as parser template by defalut driver_node.js_ -v   --verbose            Run in verbose mode
 	-w   --warnings           Print warnings
-	-c   --compress           Compress output source using BASE62 -s   --shrink             Shrink variables of output source -cs   --compress-shrink   Shrink variables of output source and Compress output source using BASE62 -m   --minimize           Minimize output source
+	-c   --compress           Compress output source using PACKER BASE62 -s   --shrink             Shrink variables of output source using PACKER -cs   --compress-shrink   Shrink variables of output source and Compress output source using PACKER BASE62 -m   --minimize           Minimize output source using PACKER

 ## Examples

 For sample grammar see par/ folder.
 You will found
-	- dragon.par : Port of my own language to javascript (port is partial)
+- **dragon.par** : Port of my own language to javascript (port is partial)
-	- php.par    : Grammar from phype project (port of php is partial)
+- **php.par**    : Grammar from phype project (port of php is partial)
-	- ruby.par   : Grammar from phype project (port of ruby is partial)
+- **ruby.par**   : Grammar from phype project (port of ruby is partial)
-	- calc.par   : Calculator grammar from JS/CC sample
+- **calc.par**   : Calculator grammar from JS/CC sample
-	- xpl.par	 : gramar for eXample Programming Language from JS/CC
+- **xpl.par**	 : gramar for eXample Programming Language from JS/CC